-We leave Lisbon and travel to Santarém, shrine to a 13th century Eucharistic miracle then to Fátima.
+From Lisboa Airport, we will transfer to Santarém and visit the Church of the Holy Miracle, the home of a 13th century Eucharistic miracle.
+We will spend time with our Lord at this beautiful shrine then move onto Fátima.
 Fátima; there we will visit the sanctuary of Our Lady of Fátima, a Roman Catholic Marian basilica.
 Its construction began in 1928 and it was consecrated in October 1953.
 The sanctuary was built on the spot where the three Portuguese children saw a vision of the Virgin Mary.
-The Chapel of Apparitions is the most visited, especially on May and October 13th.
-We will also visit other areas of Fátima linked to the apperiations and the visionaries.
+The Chapel of the Apparitions is the most visited, especially on May and October 13th.
+We will also visit other areas of Fátima linked to the apparitions and the visionaries.
 Overnight in Fátima.
 (D)

 FATIMA-PONTE DE LIMA

-From Fátima we go on to Porto (UNESCO World Heritage Centre), the second most populated city in Portugal and world-renowned for its Port wine.
-We will start with a guided tour and discover the main attractions of the old city and then it’s off to the Ribeira quarter, on the bank of the Douro River.
+From Fátima we go on to Porto (UNESCO World Heritage Center), the second most populated city in Portugal and world-renowned for its Porto wine.
+We will start with an guided tour and discover the main attractions of the old city and then it’s off to the Ribeira quarter, on the bank of the Douro River.
 There we will have time to enjoy the Portuguese gastronomy at one of the restaurants facing the river, and of course try the varieties of the Porto Wine.